 Your captain will also be on the search for a much larger visitor, the humpback whale.
 Home to one of the largest migrations, Newfoundland & Labrador welcomes thousands of whales, dolphins and orcas to our waters.
-If you would like to get even closer, paddle your way out on a guided kayak tour through the caves and sea stacks.

 Another way to spend a day at sea is by becoming one of the “by’s” and go on the hunt for cod aboard a fishing charter.